LabRI-Information-Retrieval-Lab/UFLA-FORMS/README.md

-# UFLA-FORMS: Academic Forms Dataset for the Information Extraction Task
+# UFLA-FORMS: an Academic Forms Dataset for Information Extraction in the Portuguese Language

 ## About